ObolNetwork/obol-docs/docs/advanced/lido_csm_walkthrough.md

 To start, this guide makes a couple assumptions:

-1. You're running Linux and you've installed Git and Docker.
+1. You're running on a Linux distribution and you've installed Git and Docker.
 2. You'll be delpoying on mainnet.
 Some screenshots in this guide are from Holesky, so please verify mainnet addresses.

 ## Getting started